Tau Henare: Early life

-Henare was born in Otara, New Zealand, the son of a 37-year railwayman, on 29 September 1960.
+Henare was born in Ōtara, New Zealand, the son of a 37-year railwayman, on 29 September 1960.
 Known by his middle name "Tau," Henare's tribal roots are Ngāpuhi and what he characterises as "all the North".
 His involvement in politics can be traced to his family's involvement in politics.
-Henare's great-grandfather, Taurekareka (Tau) Henare, served in Parliament from 1914 to 1938 alongside notable Māori politicians such as Āpirana Ngata, James Carroll and Maui Pomare.
+Henare's great-grandfather, Taurekareka (Tau) Hēnare, served in Parliament from 1914 to 1938 alongside notable Māori politicians such as Āpirana Ngata, James Carroll and Māui Pōmare.
 Henare's great-uncle was Māori Battalion leader and politician Sir James Henare, who was once considered a candidate to be Governor-General and served as a revered guide and mentor to a young Tau.
 Henare himself was the brother-in-law to New Zealand Māori politician Tuku Morgan through Henare's marriage to the sister of Morgan's wife.

-As a young boy growing up in Otara, Henare had a contrasting childhood.
+As a young boy growing up in Ōtara, Henare had a contrasting childhood.
 On one hand, he was told almost before he could walk that his future would be politics, which at times requires statesman-like skills to deal with others.
-On the other, Otara was "a place where you learn how to survive," and it required Henare to learn "to be strong, stand up and not take a backward step."
+On the other, Ōtara was "a place where you learn how to survive," and it required Henare to learn "to be strong, stand up and not take a backward step."
 Looking back on his 1960s childhood in 1996, Henare summed it up as one that "taught me to be proud of who I am."
 It also later contributed to what he describes as "youthful exuberance" that lead to a 1980s reputation for being a stirrer and a radical.

-In Otara, Henare attended Sir Edmund Hillary Collegiate.
-During Year 11 (Form 5) when he was 16, Henare passed School Certificate, a former New Zealand secondary school qualification for high school students to progress to Year 12.
+In Ōtara, Henare attended Sir Edmund Hillary Collegiate.
+During Year 11 (Form 5) when he was 16, he attained the School Certificate, a former New Zealand secondary school qualification for high school students to progress to Year 12.
 However, Henare was unsuccessful on his New Zealand University Entrance.

+Early career

-After his schooling ended in 1978, Henare worked at a variety of positions, including wool cleaner and wool classer, where he was responsible for separating sheep's wool, organiser for the Northern Clerical Workers' Union under activist and trade unionist Syd Jackson, community worker, advise to the Waitakere City Council, and Department of Internal Affairs adviser.
+After his schooling ended in 1978, Henare worked at a variety of positions, including wool cleaner and wool classer, where he was responsible for separating sheep's wool, organiser for the Northern Clerical Workers' Union under activist and trade unionist Syd Jackson, community worker, adviser to the Waitakere City Council, and Department of Internal Affairs adviser.
 During this period, Henare was unemployed for two years.
-Also, at the age of 25, Henare was arrested for breaking through a police line and laying a wreath for the Maori Battalion during a royal visit on Anzac Day in 1985.
+Also, at the age of 25, Henare was arrested for breaking through a police line and laying a wreath for the Māori Battalion during a royal visit on Anzac Day in 1985.